An employer which is wholly or partly exempt from income tax is a ‘tax exempt body’.

 The ‘tax-exempt body entertainment fringe benefit’ only applies to non-deductible entertainment.
 To determine this, a non-taxable entity has to consider whether the expense would be deductible, if the organisation was not tax exempt.

-[Update] Cap on entertainment: From 1 April 2016 – a separate grossed-up cap of $5,000 will apply for salary-sacrificed meal entertainment benefits, with the excess to be counted in calculating the existing FBT exemption or rebate cap.
+Cap on entertainment: From 1 April 2016 – a separate grossed-up cap of $5,000 applies for salary-sacrificed meal entertainment benefits, with the excess to be counted in calculating the existing FBT exemption or rebate cap.
 Meal entertainment benefits will be reportable.
 See: Enabling legislation – passed 25 November 2015

 An ‘entertainment‘ benefit may be any of